 Restaurants and hotels are few in Somló, but I listed below several tried-and-tested options.
 Apart from these, there are dozens of guest houses around the hill offering a range of accommodations.

-Hegykapu Restaurant (location; +36 70 363 8046): Located at the entry point of the wine region, Hegykapu is the most visited restaurant in Somló and the only one not part of a winery or a hotel.
+Hegykapu Restaurant (location; +36 70 363 8046): Located at the entry point of the wine region, Hegykapu is the most visited restaurant in Somló.
 The vibes are old-school and the dishes mediocre, but I’ve had tasty schnitzels here and an excellent Somlói galuska, which is a chocolate and rum-soaked sponge cake whose moniker has nothing to do with Somló.
 Portions are huge, the prices reasonable.

 Somlói Borok Boltja (location; [email protected], +36 30 338 8993; open Thursday to Monday or by appointment): High up on the hillside and ringed by top vineyards, it would be hard to find a more scenic spot for an outdoor wine bar.
-This place often hums with activity, with many local winemakers socializing here.
-The person behind the operation is Éva Cartwright, a passionate supporter and advocate of the wine region.
+This place often hums with activity as many local winemakers like to socialize here.
+The engine behind the operation is Éva Cartwright, a passionate supporter and advocate of the wine region.
 Dozens of local wines are available to taste and also to purchase, and there’s a spacious guest house on the upstairs level.

 Kreinbacher (from €110; location; [email protected]; +36 88 236 420): Kreinbacher winery’s fifteen hotel rooms and two suites offer the swankiest accommodation in Somló.
 If you’re looking to splurge, there’s also a pricey restaurant on the premises serving things like foie gras and Mangalitsa pork.
 All hotel guests get a complimentary guided tour around the winery and champagne facilities that ends with a taste.